jina-ai/clip-as-service/docs/user-guides/client.md

     └──  CLIP model  4ms  100%
 ```

-Underneath `.profile()` sends a single empty Document to the CLIP-server for encoding and calculates a summary of latency.
+Under the hood, `.profile()` sends a single empty Document to the CLIP-server for encoding and calculates a summary of latency.
 The above tree can be read as follows:

 - From calling `client.encode()` to returning the results, everything counted, takes 16ms to finish.
 - Among them the time spent on the server is 4ms, the remaining 12ms is spent on the client-server communication, request packing, response unpacking.